mgreenj/mgreenj.github.io/_posts/2024-03-30-public-key-cryptography.md

 ##### Additoinal Reading

-- You may want to do some additional reading; here are a few topics to consider
+- You may want to do some additional reading, here are a few topics to consider:
     - Miller-Rabin Primality Test
     - Eliptic Curves & Eliptic Curve Diffie-Hellman
     - Modular Exponentiation `Very Important`
         - Algorithm using repeated squared simplifies programming modular exponentiation.

+## Next Post: The RSA Algorithm

+In my next post, I will introduce the RSA algorithm, including the foundation mathematical concepts.